-Loaded with features, Google Drive is available to anyone with a G: Suite account and affords users 15GB of free storage to use to store their Drive, Gmail, photos, attachments, and other files.
+Loaded with features, Google Drive is available to anyone with a Gmail account and affords users 15GB of free storage to use across Google Drive and Gmail to store their Drive, Gmail, photos, attachments, and other files.

 With Google Docs, Sheets and Slides, Google has provided its free versions of Microsoft Office’s three most popular tools: Word, Excel and PowerPoint, with many of the same features.

 And what may be most useful about Google’s three most-used apps, is Google’s ability to search all of them at once for keywords.
 This can make finding the file you need something you can accomplish in just a few seconds.

 Hidden within these features is another yet another feature designed to make life easier.
 All Google Docs, Sheets and Slides offer the ability to restore previous versions of files.
 You can check the revision history on just about any document and find the version you want, then simply restore it to return to that version of the document.